rasilab/r_python/README.md

 ***Do the remote operations below from within a [`tmux`](https://www.redhat.com/sysadmin/introduction-tmux-linux) session so that you can detach and logout of your remote session and still keep the container running.***

-- Pull the Singularity container from for the Subramaniam lab GitHub Packages Repo:
+- Pull the Singularity container from the Subramaniam lab GitHub Packages Repo:

 ```
 module load Singularity